P2T: Pyramid Pooling Transformer for Scene Understanding: Methodology

 \subsection{Implementation Details}

-\parahead{P2T with different depths.} Following previous backbone architectures \cite{he2016deep,xie2017aggregated,wang2021pyramid,liu2021swin,liu2021transformer}, we build P2T with different depths via stacking different number of pyramid pooling transformers at each stage.
+\parahead{P2T with different depths.} Following previous backbone architectures \cite{he2016deep,xie2017aggregated,wang2021pyramid,liu2021swin,liu2021transformer}, we build P2T with different depths via stacking the different number of pyramid pooling transformers at each stage.
 In this manner, we propose four versions of P2T, \ie, P2T-Tiny, P2T-Small, P2T-Base, and P2T-Large with similar numbers of parameters to ResNet-18 \cite{he2016deep}, ResNet-50 \cite{he2016deep}, ResNet-101 \cite{he2016deep}, and PVT-Large \cite{wang2021pyramid}, respectively.
-Each head of P-MHSA has 64 feature channels except that, for P2T-Tiny, each head has 48 feature channels.
+Each head of P-MHSA has 64 feature channels except that each head has 48 feature channels in P2T-Tiny.
 Other configurations for different versions of P2T are shown in \tabref{tab:hyper_param_p2t}.

 \myPara{Pyramid pooling settings.} We empirically set the number of parallel pooling operations in P-MHSA as 4.
 At different stages, the pooling ratios of pyramid pooling transformers are different.
 The pooling ratios for the first stage are empirically set as $\{12, 16, 20, 24\}$.
 Pooling ratios in each next stage are divided by 2 except that, in the last stage, they are set as $\{1, 2, 3, 4\}$.
 In each transformer block, all depthwise convolutions (\equref{eq:position}) in P-MHSA share the same parameters.